Purchases made through links earn us a small commission, at no extra cost to you.

 About halfway into our walk the clouds parted, revealing a vibrant, blue sky.
 Once the sun came out, its warm rays perfectly highlighted each president!

 Final Thoughts on Our Trip to Mount Rushmore

 Mount Rushmore was above and beyond what I had imagined it would be like.
 The sculptures were way bigger than I expected and definitely far more realistic!
 It was a wonderful combination of artistry, nature, and patriotism.

 I was glad there was a trail we could walk on to get a close look at the sculptures, while enjoying some nature along the way.
 It wouldn’t have been very fun to just drive in, see the monument and then leave!

-Seeing how we really enjoyed our time at Mount Rushmore, on our last day in the Black Hills we impulsively decided to return for the nightly lighting ceremony.
+Seeing how we really enjoyed visiting Mount Rushmore, on our last day in the Black Hills we impulsively decided to return for the nightly lighting ceremony.
 There’s a video played in the outdoor amphitheatre that shares the making of the monument, a flag lowering ceremony and a salute to veterans.
 We got there a little bit late to enjoy the full ceremony, but made it just in time for the grand finale- the lighting of Mount Rushmore!

 Fun Facts About Mount Rushmore